FDonati/fdonati.github.io/content/teaching/MSc_Thesis/index.md

 **Artificial Intelligence related topics:**
 1. Reverse engineering and investigative approaches for LCA
 2. How to go from product disassembly to LCA
+3. Material recognition methods applied to industrial ecology
-3. Artificial Intelligence and digital technology applications in industrial ecology
+4. Artificial Intelligence and digital technology applications in industrial ecology
-4. FAIR and Data Quality Assessment in industrial ecology
+5. FAIR and Data Quality Assessment in industrial ecology
-5. Environmental Impacts of AI and Digital Twins
+6. Environmental Impacts of AI and Digital Twins
-6. Collaborative approaches for AI (e.g., citizen science) in industrial ecology
+7. Collaborative approaches for AI (e.g., citizen science) in industrial ecology

 **Circular economy related topics:**
 1. Information Systems for the circular economy